Congratulations on your placement!

 Mandatory OrientationAll students and faculty are required to complete this section of the orientation.

 Every student and instructor doing a placement at PHC is required to complete the Student Practice Education Core Orientation (SPECO), confidentiality undertaking, and other components outlined below and on the checklist.
 Please ensure all orientation requirements are complete and up to date.

 Please be advised, proof of completion may be requested.
 Unfortunately if any component applicable to you is not completed or up to date, you may be asked to leave your placement until all requirements have been met.

 Part 1: Required Courses

 All students and Faculty entering a lower mainland health authority for a practice education experience must complete the following courses before commencing placement.
 All of these courses are available on the LearningHub.

 *WHMIS is currently in a period of transition between two protocols.
 Until the end of December 2018, we are asking all students/instructors to complete both WHMIS 1988 and 2015 modules.
-New students/instructors should complete both modules; returning students/instructors who have previously completed WHMIS 1988 should aim to complete the WHMIS 2015 module by September 29, 2017 and submit proof of course completion to their academic institutions.
+After December 2018, only WHMIS 2015 needs to be completed.